facebookresearch/LIGHT/light/graph/events/README.md

 ### Broadcast Message

 Broadcasts a message related to the Use event to the room the agent is currently in.
-To use it, it is necessary to specify the views of the message (Which message will be sent to the agent doing the use event, to agents in the same room, etc.).
+To use it, it is necessary to specify the views of the message (Which message will be sent to the agent doing the use event, to agents in the same room, etc.). `recipient_text` is the string referring to the target of the Use event, meanwhile `actor_text` is the agent doing the Use event.
 The format is as following:
 ```
 "type": "broadcast_message",
 "params": {